 - 1. In line with its Corporate Philosophy (Mission), MS&AD, as a holding company overseeing all group businesses, has established a management framework that ensures transparent, fair, swift and decisive decision-making that takes into account the standpoint of all stakeholders.
-The Company's objectives are to sustain stability and consistent growth over the long term by using corporate resources efficiently and managing risks properly and ultimately, to further increase corporate value - 2.
-To this end, the "MS&AD Insurance Group Corporate Philosophy (Mission), Corporate Vision and Values" were formulated as something all officers and employees of the Group should adhere to in all situations.
-In addition to working to disseminate these principles among all officers and employees of the Company and its Group companies, corporate governance, compliance and risk management are positioned as important management issues in the Medium-term Management Plan, and efforts shall be made to actively promote that Plan.
+The Company's objectives are to sustain stability and consistent growth over the long term by using corporate resources efficiently and managing risks properly and ultimately, to further increase corporate value. - 2.
+To this end, the "MS&AD Insurance Group Corporate Philosophy (Mission), Corporate Vision and Code of Conduct (Values)" were formulated as something all officers and employees of the Group should adhere to in all situations.
+In addition to working to disseminate these principles among all officers and employees of the Company and its Group companies, the Company positions corporate governance, compliance and risk management as important management issues in the Medium-term Management Plan and actively promotes that Plan.